 Applications for this meeting must be submitted by March 29, 2015.
 Please apply early, as some meetings become oversubscribed (full) before this deadline.
 If the meeting is oversubscribed, it will be stated here.
 Note: Applications for oversubscribed meetings will only be considered by the Conference Chair if more seats become available due to cancellations.

-The Multi-Drug Efflux Systems Gordon Research Conference will be held in conjunction with the Multi-Drug Efflux Systems Gordon Research Seminar
+The Multi-Drug Efflux Systems Gordon Research Conference will be held in conjunction with the Multi-Drug Efflux Systems Gordon-Kenan Research Seminar

 .
-Those interested in attending both meetings must submit an application for the GRS in addition to an application for the GRC.
-Please refer to the Multi-Drug Efflux Systems GRS web page for more information.
+Those interested in attending both meetings must submit an application for the GKRS in addition to an application for the GRC.
+Please refer to the Multi-Drug Efflux Systems GKRS web page for more information.

 Transport of solutes (e.g., ions, nutrients and metabolites) across the cellular membrane is a fundamentally important process for living cells to maintain their metabolic homeostasis.
 Active efflux is a mechanism responsible for moving toxic substances and antibiotics out of the cell; this is considered to be a vital part of xenobiotic metabolism.
 Multidrug efflux systems display the ability to transport a variety of structurally unrelated substrates from a cell and consequently are capable of conferring resistance to a diverse range of chemotherapeutic agents.
 The importance of efflux is now broadly recognized in clinical settings as it not only contributes to drug resistance in bacterial and mammalian cells, including cancer, but is also important in drug development efforts as it is a defining factor in drug distribution and elimination in tissues and organs.
 In addition to the efflux mechanisms, systems controlling the influx of solutes also contribute to multi-drug resistance and xenobiotic metabolism.
 New roles of influx and efflux in adaptation to various environments and signaling continue to emerge.